 Plus, it also acts as a natural antiseptic that helps keep the germs on the paintbrushes away.

 Simply because it’s safe for the skin, you can use it in your home without any danger to your children or pets.

 If you do not prefer using baby oil, you can make use of linseed oil (or flaxseed oil) for cleaning paint off your paint brushes, dried rollers, and roller trays.

 Also, consider using a fabric softener or a conditioner to condition your paintbrush, particularly if the brushes have dried and hardened.

 There are brushes, paint rollers, and covers that you can use for several jobs without compromising the quality of your project.

-A good quality paint roller can in fact be used up to 5 times before ending up in the bin.
+A good quality paint roller can be used up to 5 times before ending up in the bin.

-- While making sure it’s still wet, get an airtight wrap and cover over it.
+- While making sure it’s still wet, get an airtight wrap and cover it.

-- Then store the covered roller in a fridge to keep it fresh for a time being.
+- Then store the covered roller in a fridge to keep it fresh for the time being.

-The cleaning process, for example, will depend on the type of roller (nap or foam), different types of paints you have used, and the cleaning products you intend to use.
+The cleaning process, for example, will depend on the type of roller (nap or foam), different paints you have used, and the cleaning products you intend to use.